juicetray/nexcent-landing/README.md

 # nexcent-landing
-Developing a landing page from a Sigma template designed by Muntasir Billah.
+Developing a landing page from a Figma template designed by Muntasir Billah.